quaint-town-of-ushguli

 Georgia, although relatively new to the tourism scene, is carving a place for itself as an up and coming Alpine destination and the tourism industry here is flourishing alongside this.

-• How many days are enough for Georgia?
+• How many days should I spend in Georgia?

 This is really dependent on what you wish to experience whilst you are here.
 If you are travelling to Georgia for the epic, mountainous landscapes then 8-10 days trekking through the Georgian wilderness will most likely wet your appetite.
 Our Trek the Svaneti Region, provides an an adventure for those wishing to explore the rugged, natural beauty of a forgotten landscape, where the only others around are the nomadic farmers, tending to their livestock.